Proxyless Service Mesh Based on Sermant and Istio

 # 4. Start spring-server

-Navigate to the router-product/spring-server directory:
+Navigate to the product/spring-server directory:

 1. Run the following command to package the spring-server image: